Why AI Agents Need Their Own Financial Controls

 The shared card problem

 Every developer building with AI agents hits the same wall.
-You need your agent to buy something — an API subscription, a cloud compute instance, ad spend on a campaign — and the only option is to hand it your personal credit card.
-Maybe you paste the number into an environment variable, or you register it with a vendor's billing page.
-Either way, the result is the same: every agent you run shares a single payment method with zero isolation between them.
+You need your agent to buy something — an API subscription, a cloud compute instance, ad spend on a campaign — and the default option is often to hand it a shared company payment method.
+Maybe you paste a credential into an environment variable, or you register it with a vendor's billing page.
+Either way, the result is the same: every agent you run shares one financial identity with zero isolation between them.

 This works fine when you have one agent making predictable purchases.
 It falls apart the moment you scale to five, ten, or fifty agents operating simultaneously.
 When three agents are all spending against the same card with no individual budgets, you lose the ability to answer basic questions.
 Which agent spent $847 on AWS last Tuesday?
 Why did your ad spend double overnight?
 Was that $200 charge from an agent you authorized, or one that went rogue?